yu-yiming/Notes/cs/language/aster/The Aster Programming Language.md

   - `when (@expr)`: Only if the `@expr` is evaluated `true` will the preceding statement be executed.
 - Requires Clauses: Add constraints to statements to be successfully compiled.
   - `requires (@static-expr)`: Only if the `@static-expr` is evaluated `true` will the preceding statement pass the compilation.
-  - `requires (@func-decl) @stmt`: Only when the `@stmt` has no semantic error as well as grammatic and syntactic error will the preceding statement pass the compilation.
+  - `requires (@pure-decl-list) @stmt`: Only when the `@stmt` has no semantic error as well as grammatic and syntactic error will the preceding statement pass the compilation.
 Often used inside a type class declaration with a where clause.
+- With Clauses: Expand the scope of the given entities, like namespaces or compound objects.
+  - `with @ns-id`:  All identifiers within the given namespace will be injected to the context of the current statement.
+  - `with @expr`: The members in the result object will be exposed to the current statement.
+- As Clauses: Define alias of identifiers.
+Commonly used in import statements and with clauses.
+  - `as @pureid`: Define an alias for the preceding entity.